SeaQL/sea-orm-cookbook/src/014-custom-expression-and-function.md

 # How to use custom expressions and functions
 ## Custom Expressions
 Custom expressions are merely just [`SimpleExpr`](https://docs.rs/sea-query/latest/sea_query/expr/enum.SimpleExpr.html) that you write yourself in SQL syntax instead of using the library's API.
-A huge amount of functions uses this type as parameters, see [this](https://docs.rs/sea-query/latest/sea_query/expr/enum.SimpleExpr.html?search=SimpleExpr).
+Many functions uses this type as parameters, see [this](https://docs.rs/sea-query/latest/sea_query/expr/enum.SimpleExpr.html?search=SimpleExpr).

 Assume we have the following table:
 ```rust, no_run